By Ferry Between Napoli and Palermo

 My southbound trip to Palermo would be on the MS GNV Antares, built in 1985–1986 in Yokohama.
 It entered service for North Seas Ferries in 1987, operating between the west coast of Britain and both Belgium and the Netherlands.
 It was taken out of service in the North Sea in late 2020 due to COVID-19, and sold to GNV.
 It's a large ferry — 31,598 gross tonnes, 179×25 meters, carrying up to 888 passengers and 850 vehicles.

-Deck 7 was crew only, bridge above that.
-Deck 6 had lounge and bar with karaoke stage for when the alcohol took effect.
+Deck 7 was crew only with the bridge above that.
+Deck 6 had a large lounge and bar, which was quiet soon after I boarded.
+It had a karaoke stage for when we got underway and the alcohol took effect.

 Aft of the lounge, between it and the open aft deck, was a block of cabins.
-Traversing its corridors, large group of 5th-8th grade kids, many standing in groups furiously texting and blocking the passageway while the rest sprinted and shouted.
+I traversed its corridors through a large group of 5th-8th grade kids, many standing in groups furiously texting and blocking the passageway while the rest sprinted and shouted.

 A boy had found an unlocked crew-only storage locker and pulled out a large aerosol can of disinfectant.
 He was emptying it as fast as possible, filling the passageway with a thick fog and causing the others to scream louder.

-Decks five and four were calmer, cabins and lounges and restaurants and spaces with rows of seats.
+Decks 5 and 4 were calmer, cabins and lounges and restaurants and spaces with rows of seats.
 My cabin was on 5.
-Two car decks below, trucks on deck 1.
+Decks 3 and 2 held cars and small trucks, deck 1 was for large trucks.

 North from Palermo to Napoli